 How To Trade Support and Resistance

-After you learn to identify support and resistance lines, it is important to learn how to trade support and resistance.
-These lines give you your target price and stop loss prices.
+It is important to learn how to trade support and resistance after you are able to identify them.
+Support and resistance on charts give you your target price and stop loss prices for a trade.

 Importance of Support